 The brain requires a large amount of oxygen and glucose to meet its high metabolic demand.
 Therefore, its circulation has structural and functional adaptations to ensure a consistently high blood flow is maintained.
 Any interruptions to this supply will lead to a loss of consciousness in a few seconds and irreversible damage to neurones after 4 minutes.
 The brain is just one of many organs to have a specialised circulation.

 This article will explore the structural and functional adaptations of the brain’s circulation.

-Circle of Willis – anastamoses between the basilar and internal carotid arteries.
+Circle of Willis – anastomoses between the basilar and internal carotid arteries.
+It provides collateral blood flow, protecting the brain against ischemia.
 This means that even if one artery is damaged, blood flow is not compromised.

-This allows blood vessel diameter to change with blood pressure.
-When pressure rises vasoconstricton occurs to restrict the flow of blood and when it drops the vessel vasodilates to allow more blood through.
-This keeps cerebral blood flow relatively constant for a large range of pressures.
-It begins to fail when mean arterial blood pressure falls below 50mmHg as the vessels cannot dilate anymore.
-This reduction in blood flow causes syncope
+This keeps cerebral blood flow relatively constant when there are changes in blood pressure.
+It begins to fail when mean arterial blood pressure falls below 50mmHg as the vessels cannot dilate any further.
+This reduction in blood flow causes syncope (fainting).

 Clinical Relevance – Panic Attacks

-Panic attacks can cause a person to hyperventilate.
-This produces hypocapnia as CO2 is breathed out faster than the body is making it.
-The resulting hypocapnia causes cerebral vasoconstriction via metabolic autoregulation.
-This constriction reduces the flow of blood (and therefore oxygen and glucose) so that the brain isn’t getting enough oxygen to maintain consciousness.
+Panic attacks can cause an individual to hyperventilate.
+This causes hypocapnia as CO2 is being blown out faster than its production rate.
+The resulting hypocapnia causes cerebral vasoconstriction via metabolic autoregulation, reducing blood flow (and therefore oxygen and glucose) to the brain.
+Therefore, the brain tissue is not being perfused sufficiently to maintain consciousness.
 This causes syncope.